Good old crêpes

 Cooking time!

-Important note: keep stirring the dough in the salad bowl between each crêpe as its various ingredients, and most importantly the oil, have a tendency to split apart when resting.
+Important note: keep stirring the batter in the salad bowl between each crêpe as its various ingredients, and most importantly the oil, have a tendency to split apart when resting.

 Extra tips and variations

-Last, but not least, the bottle trick that I learned from my youth with the scouts: If you pour the dough into a glass or plastic bottle using a funnel, it can be used to store it efficiently in the fridge while resting, and also to directly pour it onto the pan.
-Very convenient also when you want to make several crêpes “sessions” from one batch of dough.
+Last, but not least, the bottle trick that I learned from my youth with the scouts: If you pour the batter into a glass or plastic bottle using a funnel, it can be used to store it efficiently in the fridge while resting, and also to directly pour it onto the pan.
+Very convenient also when you want to make several crêpes “sessions” from one batch.
 Again, make sure to shake it generously to get the mix homogeneous before cooking.